Cardio for Beginners: The Ultimate Guide

 Author

-2 responses to “Cardio for Beginners: The Ultimate Guide”
+2 thoughts on “Cardio for Beginners: The Ultimate Guide”

 I can not run or do any thing that stress knee as I have no cartlege due to injury, so what is best way to work around that and best cardio training for me, I am 62 years old and still doing well and hard work and that never kill anyone but laziness does, thank you